AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-26-Burpsuite.md

 ```

 This single workflow alone can test for SQL Injection (day 04), broken authentication (day 06 CSRF related), and brute force vulnerabilities all from the same captured request.

+## Real-World Example
+In professional web app pentesting, almost every finding starts in Burp's Proxy history.
+A pentester testing an e-commerce site notices a request containing `price=49.99` when adding an item to cart.
+They send it to Repeater, change the value to `price=0.01`, resend it, and the server accepts it without validation — a critical business logic flaw allowing anyone to set their own prices.
+This exact kind of manual testing, impossible to fully automate, is why Burp Suite remains essential even with modern automated scanners.